I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtupdategpuvirtualaddress.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
 <p>The range of graphics processing unit (GPU) virtual addresses in all operations (except the source of the copy operations) must belong to a single virtual address range which was obtained by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-reservegpuvirtualaddressrange.md">ReserveGpuVirtualAddressRange</a>.
 Similarly, the virtual address ranges of all sources in copy operations must belong to a single virtual address range, which was obtained by calling <i>ReserveGpuVirtualAddressRange</i>.</p>

 <p>The page table updates are executed on a paging context, dedicated to the rendering context specified, and executed on the GPU only after the associated rendering context signaled <b>FenceValue</b> for the specified monitored fence object.
 When the page table updates are finished, the paging context signals the monitored fence object to <b>FenceValue</b>+1, allowing the rendering context to do tight interlocking with the page table updates.</p>

-<p>The virtual address ranges in the update operations are allowed to intersect.
-The operations will be applied in the order they are submitted.</p>

-<p>In a single <b>UpdateVirtualAddress</b> call:</p>

-<p>Drivers can submit many <b>UpdateGpuVirtualAddress</b> calls, which will be queued behind the rendering fence.
-When the number of queued update operations exceeds 128, the calling thread will be blocked until the pervious operations are processed by the video memory manager.</p>

-<p>The range of graphics processing unit (GPU) virtual addresses in all operations (except the source of the copy operations) must belong to a single virtual address range which was obtained by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-reservegpuvirtualaddressrange.md">ReserveGpuVirtualAddressRange</a>.
-Similarly, the virtual address ranges of all sources in copy operations must belong to a single virtual address range, which was obtained by calling <i>ReserveGpuVirtualAddressRange</i>.</p>

-<p>The page table updates are executed on a paging context, dedicated to the rendering context specified, and executed on the GPU only after the associated rendering context signaled <b>FenceValue</b> for the specified monitored fence object.
-When the page table updates are finished, the paging context signals the monitored fence object to <b>FenceValue</b>+1, allowing the rendering context to do tight interlocking with the page table updates.</p>